mjc-school/MJC-School/stage #2.5/module #4 REST Basics - Spring Web/#1.REST Basics/content.md

 - _**HATEOAS (Hypermedia as the Engine of Application State):**_ HATEOAS is a constraint of the REST application architecture.
 HATEOAS keeps the REST style architecture unique from most other network application architectures.
 The term “hypermedia” refers to any content that contains links to other forms of media such as images, movies, and text.
-REST architectural style lets us use the hypermedia links in the API response contents.
+REST architectural style let us use the hypermedia links in the API response contents.
 It allows the client to dynamically navigate to the appropriate resources by traversing the hypermedia links.
 Navigating hypermedia links is conceptually the same as browsing through web pages by clicking the relevant hyperlinks to achieve a final goal.
 For example, the given below JSON response may be from an API like HTTP GET _http://api.domain.com/management/departments/10_